Restaurants with Outstanding Pies:

 This colorful, energetic restaurant in the Pontchartrain Hotel is known for their free-spirited brunches involving chambongs, but the real star of the show for any sweets lover is the Mile High Pie.
-It’s a towering confection featuring a cookie crust and three layers of ice cream (peppermint, chocolate and vanilla, to be exact), covered in a thick layer of marshmallow frosting with chocolate sauce on top.
+It’s a towering confection featuring a cookie crust and three layers of ice cream (peppermint, chocolate, and vanilla, to be exact), covered in a thick layer of marshmallow frosting with chocolate sauce on top.

 Sometimes with pie you gotta keep it simple, and Camellia Grill does just that with their pecan pie.
 Grab a seat at the counter at this bubble-gum hued diner in the heart of the Riverbend, and order a slice with a heaping scoop of vanilla ice cream on top.
 Wanna really live it up?
 Pair it with a chocolate freeze on the side–you won’t regret it.

 Clancy’s, a beloved upscale restaurant tucked away in a quiet residential corner of Uptown New Orleans, is as classic as they come.
-Our ideal meal would be an ice cold martini, a plate of their fried oysters and brie, a crabmeat salad and a slice of their heavenly lemon icebox pie.
-It’s equal parts sweet and tart, served in a graham cracker crust served with fresh whipped cream.
+Our ideal meal would be an ice cold martini, a plate of their fried oysters and brie, a crabmeat salad, and a slice of their heavenly lemon icebox pie.
+It’s equal parts sweet and tart, served in a graham cracker crust with fresh whipped cream.

 When you think of New Orleans’ most famous restaurants, Commander’s is always on the list.
-They’re known for their unparalleled service, incredible cuisine and bright teal exterior in the middle of the Garden District.
+They’re known for their unparalleled service, incredible cuisine, and bright teal exterior in the middle of the Garden District.
 While many people would tell you a meal there isn’t complete without their bread pudding souffle (and they’re not wrong, per se), real ones know that the pecan pie is the sleeper hit of the dessert menu.
-Pro tip: if you’re craving it, you can swing by Le Petit Bleu (their mini takeout operation) for a slice (or a full pie) daily from 11:30 a.m. - 8 p.m.
+Pro tip: if you’re craving it, you can swing by Le Petit Bleu (their mini takeout operation) for a slice (or a full pie) daily from 11:30 a.m. - 7 p.m.

-While pie for breakfast might sound like something a much younger version of yourself would have tried to unsuccessfully convince your mother of, when it comes to the sweet potato pie at Backatown Coffee Parlour, those dreams feel like a perfectly acceptable reality.
+While pie for breakfast might sound like something a much younger version of yourself would have tried to unsuccessfully convince your mother to allow, when it comes to the sweet potato pie at Backatown Coffee Parlour, those dreams feel like a perfectly acceptable reality.
 After all, with sweet potato being the star ingredient, it’s basically health food, right?
 While that might be a stretch, it does pair very well with a Golden Latte or cold brew and a morning of sightseeing in the historic Treme.

 Ice cream pies are basically the best of both worlds–you get your pie and your a la mode all in one.
-This pie features a pretzel crust, malted caramel ice cream, whipped cream and a drizzle of caramel with chocolate-covered pretzels on top.
+This pie features a pretzel crust, malted caramel ice cream, whipped cream, and a drizzle of caramel with chocolate-covered pretzels on top.
 If you’re in town for French Quarter Fest, you can also find the pie in sundae form.

 Brigtsen’s feels a lot like going to a close friend’s home, not only because the restaurant itself is located in what was once an actual house, but also because Chef Brigtsen and his wife Marna strive to make it feel warm and welcoming.
 And when it comes to warm and welcoming desserts, you once again can’t piece a slice of pecan pie.
 Brigsten is famous for his, which is served with caramel sauce and whipped cream.